sunny-yang144/Toohak-Deploy/assumptions.md

 - When testing if timeLastEdited was truly updated, the timestamp was created from within the test as opposed to within the function itself.
 The difference would result in a subsecond delay but should be accounted for as a two second leeway was given.

+### Assumptions made for Iteration 3
+ - QuestionID is a non negative integer